So you’ve added video to your content marketing strategy. Fantastic!

 However, all the stats in the world won’t make video work for you unless you have a clear video marketing strategy and set realistic, attainable, and trackable goals.
 In this post, we’re going to take a look at how you can set marketing goals and targets that’ll get you where you want to go.
 Let’s dive in.

-Content marketing often suffers from the spaghetti dilemma.
-We put together some content and throw it at the audience.
-If it sticks, we make more.
+Content marketers often suffer from the spaghetti dilemma.
+You create some content and throw it at your audience.
+If it sticks, you make more.

 These aren’t bad things to strive for.
 The problem is that unless they’re attached to a specific goal, they’re vague and vague goals don’t get results.

 To build an effective strategy you need to be clear about what you want.
 You have to dig deep and find your why.

 To build an effective strategy you need to be clear about what you want.
 You have to dig deep and find your why.
 Why do you want more engagement?
 Why do you want a bigger Facebook audience?

 Growing your channels for the sake of doing it doesn’t yield a specific result.
 So you have to ask: What do I want to get out of this?

 Do you want to get more customers?
 More sales?
 Are you growing your Facebook page so you can have a warm audience for a targeted Facebook ad campaign?
 Do you want more engagement so you can find potential brand ambassadors?

 Get really clear about the reason behind the goal.
 That way, you can measure its impact and then tweak, test, and adjust your strategy until you get it right.